indrekots/indrekots.github.io/_posts/articles/2016-03-12-optionals-in-java-8.md

 Optional<Book> bookOptional = Optional.of(new Book());
 {% endhighlight %}

 To get the contents of the *Optional* container, you can call the `get()` method on it.
 If you're unsure if the container contains a non-null value, it is possible to use the `isPresent()` method.
 It returns `true` if it contains a non-null value.
-Be aware that checking the container for contents and then retrieving it defeats the purpose of *Optionals* in my opinion.
+Be aware that checking the container for contents and then retrieving it **defeats the purpose of *Optionals* in my opinion**.
 In terms of superfluous if-statements, it is the same as checking if an object is null or not.

 Instead I would advise you to look at the methods provided by the [Optional class](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html "Java Optional javadoc page") and see if you can come up with a more clever solution.
 The following are a few useful use cases where Optional is used.